Covered in this article

 Input Metadata

-• Request Body - (object, optional): Body of the request to send.
+• Request Body - (object, optional): The body of the request.

 Output Metadata

-• Status Code - (number, required): HTTP status code of the response.
+• Status Code - (number, required): The HTTP status code of the response.

-• HTTP headers - (object, required): HTTP headers of the response.
+• HTTP headers - (object, required): The HTTP response headers.

-• Response Body - (object, optional): HTTP response body.
+• Response Body - (object, optional): The HTTP response body.

-Note: GraphQL and REST endpoints are supported.
-You can find examples below.
+Please Note: Both GraphQL and REST API endpoints are supported.

 GraphQL